lxm218/Edminforce/doc/coding/git协作流程.md

 Steps to contribute a new feature
 =================================
+### This is a merge workflow so no need to use 'git rebase'

 ```

 $ git checkout -b myfeature develop
   Switched to a new branch "myfeature"